 It was this that triggered a rebellion that was the start of the Indian Freedom Movement against the occupying British.

-In the months that followed the revolt spread throughout Northern India, with leaders of royal families joining in the rebellion against the British.
+In the months that followed, the revolt spread throughout Northern India, with leaders of royal families joining in the rebellion against the British.

 Number Three: Lincoln Thwarts Assassin

 Pinkerton tried to convince Lincoln to proceed straight through Baltimore.
-He knew the crowd would contain several assassins prepared to strike the moment the President got close; but good old Lincoln refused.
-Instead he arrived secretly in the National Capital in the middle of the night, thwarting the would-be assassin’s and going on to be one of the USA’s finest Presidents.
+He thought the crowd would contain several assassins prepared to strike the moment the President got close, but good old Lincoln refused.
+Instead, he arrived secretly in the National Capital in the middle of the night, thwarting the would-be assassins and becoming one of the USA’s finest Presidents.

 This is of course ignoring the whole moral point that slavery should never have continued for that long in the first place – or at all.